karlasamantha/bench-test/README.md

 ## Running locally

-> This web app was built using node version 16.13.0, make sure your version is > 14.
+> This web app was built using node version 16.13.0, make sure your node version is compatible with its latest features

 To run this app locally, use the following commands: